mattaw/klipper/docs/Measuring_Resonances.md

 accel_chip_y: mpu9250 bed
 probe_points: ...
 ```
+[Test with each MPU individually before connecting both to the bus for easy
+debugging.]

 Then the commands `TEST_RESONANCES AXIS=X` and `TEST_RESONANCES AXIS=Y`
 will use the correct accelerometer for each axis.